OpenMDAO/OpenMDAO-Framework/docs/getting-started/install.rst

 Many users in the scientific community use Anaconda, a free enterprise-ready Python distribution for large-scale data processing, predictive analytics, and scientific computing.
 If you're one of our many OpenMDAO users who also use Anaconda, we have a way to install it for you.

 Please note that you must be connected to the Internet for the following installation to work.

 To perform an Anaconda Python installation of OpenMDAO, you'll need Anaconda or Miniconda.
 To get either of them, see the `Anaconda Installation Instructions <http://docs.continuum.io/anaconda/install.html>`_.
-Once you have Anaconda installed, you'll need to get your Anaconda configuration ready for OpenMDAO.urs
+Once you have Anaconda installed, you'll need to get your Anaconda configuration ready for OpenMDAO.

 **Conda Configuration**